Lived in a Van

 An avid backpacker, he has spent months in the wilderness, covering thousands of miles over large chunks of the Appalachian Trail and Pacific Crest Trail, among numerous others.
 He has also explored the backcountry in Patagonia, Norway and Canada.

 Storm Rolling in Over Blackrock Pass, High Sierras

 Tiring of full-time van life, he purchased a tiny cabin in the mountains, where most of this novel was written.
 Gazing at the view, with music shaping the vibe and a cup of coffee or tea in hand, he penned Susan’s journey.
 Appropriately, this view became the novel’s cover art.

 Five Feet of Snow: Ideal Writing Weather

-He currently lives in an actual house, in Missoula, Montana, with his partner Laurel and her thirty-five-year-old stuffed raccoon.
+He currently lives in an actual house in a magical little town in Southern Oregon, Ashland, with a yard often full of deer, turkeys, or the occasional bear.
 When he’s not working at the local hospital, now as a nephrology nurse, he can be found trail running in the surrounding mountains.
 He is well known for his love of burritos.